-When you start typing a query into a search box at many search engines, you may see a dropdown appear under the search box which offers selectable suggestions for query terms even before you may have finished typing.
-The suggestions may also provide alternative URLs for web pages if you are typing the address of a web page into the search box.
+When you start typing a query into a search box at many search engines, you may see a dropdown appear under the search box, which offers selectable suggestions for query terms even before you may have finished typing.
+These predictive search suggestions may also provide alternative URLs for web pages if you are typing the address of a web page into the search box.

 - Is using a mobile device to connect to the search engine or a desktop computer

 - Might be identifiable as a member of a group profile interested in certain topics or categories of sites

 - Has a search history that the search engine can use to bias those suggestions towards something we are interested in

 - Are viewing a specific page that has a specific profile attached to it and is using a search toolbar for our search